Medical Policy

 Correction of lymphedema (for example, related to surgical mastectomy) or lipedema using lipectomy or liposuction is considered reconstructive when done to address a significant variation from normal.

-Lipectomy or liposuction is considered cosmetic and not medically necessary when the reconstructive criteria in this section are not met or when the medically necessary criteria in this section are not met, including for treatment of obesity in the absence of a documented diagnosis of lymphedema or lipedema.
+Lipectomy or liposuction is considered cosmetic and not medically necessary when the reconstructive criteria in this section are not met or when the medically necessary criteria in this section are not met for each anatomical region being considered for treatment, including for treatment of obesity in the absence of a documented diagnosis of lymphedema or lipedema.

 Notes: Please refer to: